top of page

 Last year, I bid farewell to full-time video production work, disillusioned by the industry's cutthroat nature and dwindling rewards.
 Instead, I found myself drawn back to my roots, leading bushwalking tours and sharing the wonders of Sydney's natural landscape with guests from around the globe.

-And as I traverse the familiar trails with newfound purpose, I couldn't be happier.
+And as I travel the familiar trails with newfound purpose, I couldn't be happier.
+Matt

 Koala close-up